Aspirin: Mechanism of action, major toxicities, and use in rheumatic diseases

 - Director of Research, Pacific Arthritis Associates

 Aspirin, an acetylated salicylate (acetylsalicylic acid), is classified among the nonsteroidal antiinflammatory drugs (NSAIDs).
 These agents reduce the signs and symptoms of inflammation and exhibit a broad range of pharmacologic activities, including analgesic, antipyretic, and antiplatelet properties.
 Aspirin was first introduced by the drug and dye firm Bayer in 1899.
 Aspirin and the other NSAIDs do not generally change the course of the disease process in those conditions where they are used for symptomatic relief.

 The mechanism of action, efficacy, and toxicity of aspirin in rheumatic and other inflammatory disorders are reviewed here.
 The nonsalicylate NSAIDs, including nonspecific NSAIDs and cyclooxygenase (COX)-2 selective agents; the use of aspirin for primary and secondary prevention of cardiovascular disease; and the prevention of gastroduodenal and other toxicities from aspirin are discussed in detail elsewhere.
-(See "Nonselective NSAIDs: Overview of adverse effects" and "Overview of selective COX-2 inhibitors" and "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity" and "NSAIDs (including aspirin): Secondary prevention of gastroduodenal toxicity" and "Nonselective NSAIDs: Adverse cardiovascular effects" and "NSAIDs (including aspirin): Allergic and pseudoallergic reactions" and "Aspirin in the primary prevention of cardiovascular disease and cancer" and "Aspirin for the secondary prevention of cardiovascular disease".)
+(See "Nonselective NSAIDs: Overview of adverse effects" and "Overview of selective COX-2 inhibitors" and "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity" and "NSAIDs (including aspirin): Secondary prevention of gastroduodenal toxicity" and "Nonselective NSAIDs: Adverse cardiovascular effects" and "NSAIDs (including aspirin): Allergic and pseudoallergic reactions" and "Aspirin in the primary prevention of cardiovascular disease and cancer" and "Aspirin for the secondary prevention of atherosclerotic cardiovascular disease".)

 MECHANISM OF ACTION